 - the testes

 The pancreas is part of the endocrine system and the digestive system.
 That's because it secretes hormones into the bloodstream, and makes and secretes enzymes into the digestive tract.

-Hypothalamus: The hypothalamus (hi-po-THAL-uh-mus) is in the lower central part of the brain.
+Hypothalamus: The hypothalamus (pronounced: hi-po-THAL-uh-mus) is in the lower central part of the brain.
 It links the endocrine system and nervous system.
 Nerve cells in the hypothalamus make chemicals that control the release of hormones secreted from the pituitary gland.
 The hypothalamus gathers information sensed by the brain (such as the surrounding temperature, light exposure, and feelings) and sends it to the pituitary.
 This information influences the hormones that the pituitary makes and releases.

 The pituitary gland makes many hormones, such as:

 - growth hormone, which stimulates the growth of bone and other body tissues and plays a role in the body's handling of nutrients and minerals